-- (53) to supervise and care for persons put on probation, released from prison, or subject to a community service order, and to provide the necessary social background reports and other reports to the court as required in terms of Section 27 of the Social Work (Scotland) Act 1968; - (54) to provide supervision for the purpose of assisting and advising an offender in regard to payment of a fine in terms of Section 217 of the Criminal Procedure (Scotland) Act 1995; - (55) to supervise people placed on Supervised Attendance Order for default of a fine in terms of Section 235, 236 or 237 of the Criminal (Procedure) Scotland Act 1995; - (56) to ensure that persons who have been convicted of sexual offences are assessed and supervised under the terms and guidance of the Sex Offenders Act 1997; - (57) to assist in the diversion of persons suffering from mental disorder who may be at risk to themselves from a custodial remand, either to hospital or to appropriate bail accommodation in accordance with the Criminal Procedure (Scotland) Act 1995 -Section 2000; - (58) to operate a bail information and supervision scheme in accordance with the Bail (Scotland) Act 1995; - (59) to supervise as required offenders made subject to an Order for Lifelong Restriction (OLR) in accordance with the Criminal Justice (Scotland) Act 2003; - (60) to work closely with the Community Justice Authorities and the Scottish Prison Service to manage offenders pre, during and post sentence (Integrated Case Management) in accordance with the Management of Offenders etc (Scotland ) Act 2005; - (61) to work with the Community Justice Authority to provide appropriate planned and coordinated delivery of community offender services in accordance with Section 3 of the Management of Offenders etc (Scotland) Act 2005; - (62) to act with the Scottish Prison Service and Police to jointly establish arrangements for assessing, managing and reviewing the risk from sex and violent offenders in accordance with Section 10 and 11 of the Management of Offenders etc (Scotland) Act 2005;

-(63) to establish an Adult Protection Committee in terms of Section 42 of the Adult Support and Protection (Scotland) Act 2007;

-(64) to appoint a convenor who is not an officer of the Council to the Adult Protection Committee and any other representative or member with the necessary skills and knowledge in terms of Section 43 of the Adult Support and Protection (Scotland) Act.
+- (545) to assist in the diversion of persons suffering from mental disorder who may be at risk to themselves from a custodial remand, either to hospital or to appropriate bail accommodation in accordance with the Criminal Procedure (Scotland) Act 1995 Section 2000; - (556) to operate a bail information and supervision scheme in accordance with the Bail (Scotland) Act 1995; - (567) to supervise as required offenders made subject to an Order for Lifelong Restriction (OLR) in accordance with the Criminal Justice (Scotland) Act 2003; - (578) to work closely with the Community Justice Authorities and the Scottish Prison Service to manage offenders pre, during and post sentence (Integrated Case Management) in accordance with the Management of Offenders etc (Scotland ) Act 2005; - (589) to work with the Community Justice Authority to provide appropriate planned and coordinated delivery of community offender services in accordance with Section 3 of the Management of Offenders etc (Scotland) Act 2005; - (5960) to act with the Scottish Prison Service and Police to jointly establish arrangements for assessing, managing and reviewing the risk from sex and violent offenders in accordance with Section 10 and 11 of the Management of Offenders etc (Scotland) Act 2005; - (604) to establish an Adult Protection Committee in terms of Section 42 of the Adult Support and Protection (Scotland) Act 2007; - (621) to appoint a convenor who is not an officer of the Council to the Adult Protection Committee and any other representative or member with the necessary skills and knowledge in terms of Section 43 of the Adult Support and Protection (Scotland) Act.

-5c.
-Head of Schools and Learning
+1165c.
+Head Director of Schools and Learning

-The Head of Schools and Learning is authorised:-
+The HeadDirector of Schools and Learning is authorised:-